 There are currently no cures for lupus, but there are effective medications that will bring the disease under control, and often permanently.
 As you grow older, it is likely that the disease will improve.

 There are a number of organisations which provide support and information to people with lupus and their families, as well as promoting understanding and awareness of the condition in the community.
 They can also organise funding for further research into lupus and its management.
-A list of these organisations is available on the ASCIA website: Patient support groups
+A list of these organisations is available on the ASCIA website: Patient support organisations

 © ASCIA 2010